Skip to content

 if isinstance(element, str):

-element = sdata.images[element]
+element: DataArray = sdata.images[element]

 if isinstance(method, str):

-), f"Method {method} is not available.
+assert method in METHODS_DICT, f"Method {method} is not available.
 Use one of: {', '.join(METHODS_DICT.keys())}"

 method = METHODS_DICT[method]

-gdf_patches = sdata[SopaKeys.PATCHES_INFERENCE_KEY]
+gdf_patches = sdata[SopaKeys.EMBEDDINGS_PATCHES]

 ilocs = np.array(list(gdf_patches.ilocs))